 The class combines production training and desktop publishing skills with technology-based media.
 Students are encouraged to become proficient in photography and computer usage.
-An emphasis is placed on creativity and media editing skills, including Advertising, Keynote/PowerPoint, Animate CC, Adobe InDesign, and FLASH.
+An emphasis is placed on creativity and media editing skills, including Advertising and Animate animation using CC.